erewok/talks/servant_talk_2017/talk.md

 - Authentication & sessions can be tough
 - Uploading files is not quite implemented
 - Returning Errors as JSON*
+- Testing??

+*I have a gist for an example of this

 ---